 CAEP accountability

-The committee will receive feedback from the CAEP Board, in response to the Committee’s annual report, including any specific requests to the CAEP Board.
+The committee will receive feedback from the CAEP Academic Section and/or Board, in response to the Committee’s annual report, including any specific requests to the CAEP Board.

 CAEP will provide amalgamated reports on CAEP Committees contributing to the CAEP pillars.